jangruenwaldt/devops-digital-twin/README.md

 5. Explore the data in grafana, which is running on `http://localhost:3000/`, using 'admin' as both username and password.

+## Debugging

+- To just debug python code itself, neo4j needs to be running inside docker.
+To do this, launch as above, then terminate the python-update-data service within Docker.
+- Then run the script again, within your IDE directly.

 ## Currently supported

 - Importing all components listed below into neo4j, exploration via any tool that supports neo4j.